Spider season is in fall (August-October). Control them before they take over!

 Use a Diffuser to Fragrance the Entire House

-Other effective essential oils: Cedar, lavender, eucalyptus, rosemary, citrus oils, neem oil
+Other effective essential oils: Cedar, lavender, eucalyptus, rosemary, citrus oils, and neem oil.

 3. Spray Vinegar Around the Exterior Perimeter of the House

 Like humans, spiders are also deterred by the smell of vinegar.
 Since we and our spider friends share that in common, it's hard to put up with the smell inside the home, so I recommend spraying distilled white vinegar around the parameters of your house, especially in nooks and crannies in the foundation or near pipe openings.